 - People-oriented: The real product of an XPS program is a capacity for change rather than a physical technology.

 The XPS program management framework proposed is based on the process perspective that allows managers to focus attention on different phases of the program.
 The XPS for each phase is determined by its three elements: content, structure and process.
 A first project phase is needed to establish the program.
-Thereafter, by performing XPS program management, subsidiaries should be able to move through three phases: re engineering continuous improvement, and finally process innovation.
+Thereafter, by performing XPS program management, subsidiaries should be able to move through three phases: reengineering continuous improvement, and finally process innovation.
 In the paper it is suggested that each phase requires a specific focus in the subsidiary, but also that the focus of each phase must be sustained beyond that phase.o

-Recommended literature from Program Management Theory
+Recommended literature on Program Management Theory

 - Gray, R. J. (1997) Alternative approaches to programme management.
 International Journal of Project Management, 15, 5-9.